Anniversario

 Look forward to a jubilee year full of inspiring exhibitions and exciting activities that bring the dialogue about design to life and set new accents.

-In January, we invite you to celebrate with us.
+We invite you to celebrate with us.
 To kick things off, a varied program awaits you at our headquarters at Ausstellungsstrasse 60:

 The (R)Ausverkauf of the museum shop offers the opportunity to browse posters, publications, and design objects, and take home a new favorite piece.
-Additionally, in January, the stationery brands Le pigeon voyageur and Bienvenue Studios will be our guests, offering their design products for you to discover and purchase.

 The Museum für Gestaltung Zürich has an impressive history that dates back to 1875, when it was originally founded as the Arts and Crafts Museum of the City of Zurich.
 From 1898 to 1933, the museum was housed in the National Museum, as it did not have its own premises.